 Route of infection: tick-borne

-- Ixodid tick acts as a vector → transmission predominantly in June/July and September/October
+- Ixodid tick acts as a vector; therefore, transmission is predominantly in June/July and September/October.

 - Occasional transmission via unpasteurized dairy products from infected livestock

 - Clinical features:

 - Treatment: symptomatic

 - Full recovery is common (particularly in children and adolescents).